 Over the past several years, USATF has initiated national club championships in cross country and track & field.
 These national championships provide clubs a chance to showcase their talents and earn national bragging rights.

-Club fees for 2021 in the New England association are available here.
+The current club fees for New England are available here.
 To apply as a new club or renew your organization or club, click here.